Online Student Guide

 RISD CE is committed to providing students with the resources and support to help our students succeed.

-The following guide serves as a summary for prospective students on how to prepare for and engage with an online course.
-Note: Once you register for a course, you’ll review a Student Orientation (accessible via Canvas) that will include additional information such as Canvas basics, technology requirements, and more.
-You will receive an email prior to the start of your course with steps to set up your Canvas account.
+This guide is a summary for prospective students on how to prepare for an online course.
+Once you register for a course, you’ll review a student orientation in Canvas that includes additional information such as Canvas basics, technology requirements, and more.
+You will receive an email before the start of your course with steps to set up your Canvas account.

 Online Instruction Formats